nrayamajhee/nrayamajhee.github.io/pages/resume.md

 301 Howard St. Suite 1500, San Francisco, CA
 August 2021 - August 2024

-- Work closely with product managers and designers to implement new features.
+- Worked closely with product managers and designers to implement new features.
-- Improve usability, performance, and reliability of Parafin's core products.
+- Worked on capital products, partner dashboard, and [website](https://www.parafin.com).
-- Improve technical infrastructure such as end-to-end testing and authentication.
+- Improved usability, performance, and reliability of Parafin's core products.
-- Worked on capital products, partner dashboard, and [website](https://www.parafin.com)
+- Improved technical infrastructure such as end-to-end testing and authentication.

 Core technologies used: _Typescript, React, Playwright, NextJS, Figma, Scala, SQL, Webflow_